 We recommend a stay with us late November into early December.
-Get your Holiday shopping done in a laid back and stress free environment.
-Think about it, stay in a nice cottage or inn where you can relax and then go out shopping without the crowds, a shopping vacation!
+Get your Holiday shopping done in a laid back and stress-free environment.
+Think about it, stay in a charming cottage or inn where you can relax and then go out shopping without the crowds, a shopping vacation!

 Made up of 14,960 acres it is home to many natural attractions most notably, the northernmost cypress swamp with trees over 1000 years old.
 Paddle through the Duckweed to see these magnificent trees on your way to Eagle Pond.

-This great natural area was created during the glacial melt-off after the ice age and remains one of the many natural wonders.
+This sizeable natural area was created during the glacial melt-off after the ice age and remains one of the many natural wonders.

 For the Cyclists

 Area roads are a cyclist’s paradise.
 Light traffic is the norm here.
-Options for short and long rides is only limited by your willingness to explore new routes.
+Options for short and long rides limited only by your willingness to explore new routes.

-Tunnel Hill Trail, a crushed rock old railroad bed that provides a good surface for road bikes in the summer.
-Many of our guests have toured this trail and all really enjoyed it.
+Tunnel Hill Trail, a crushed rock old railroad bed that provides an excellent surface for road bikes in the summer.
+Many of our guests have toured this trail, and all enjoyed it.

 Horse Back Riders

-Exploring the local area on horseback is a great way to take in the natural beauty that surrounds us.
-Giant City’s horse trail runs through the park and actually runs along the bluff that is just up the hill from the Inn.
+Exploring the local area on horseback is a great way to see a natural beauty that surrounds us.
+Giant City’s horse trail runs through the park and runs along the bluff that is just up the hill from the Inn.
 A couple of stables to choose from, Giant City Stables just a few miles down the road and Black Diamond Ranch in Cobden.

 Bodies of Water for Fishing, Swimming, and Boating

-We are fortunate to be so close to so much water, Cedar Lake and Little Grassy Lake are only a stone’s throw away.
-Little Grassy Lake Campground and Marina is a 15 minute drive where you can rent Paddle Boards, Kayaks, Canoes, Jon Boats, & Pontoon Boats.
-Drive a little further and you can enjoy Devils Kitchen Lake, Crab Orchard, and Lake of Egypt.
-For a day in the Cache River State Natural Area rent a canoe or kayak or take a guided tour and see Southern Illinois’s Cypress Swamp.
+We are close to several lakes with Cedar Lake and Little Grassy Lake only a stone’s throw away.
+Little Grassy Lake Campground and Marina is a 15-minute drive where you can rent Paddle Boards, Kayaks, Canoes, Jon Boats, & Pontoon Boats.
+Drive a little further, and you can enjoy Devils Kitchen Lake, Crab Orchard, and Lake of Egypt.
+For a day in the Cache River State, Natural Area you can rent a canoe or kayak or take a guided tour and see Southern Illinois’s Cypress Swamp.

 Shawnee Bluffs Canopy Tours

 See the Shawnee Forest from above, zip lining at its best!
 Many of our guests have gone zip-lining and rave about how great it is.
-The tour combines 8 zip lines, 11 platforms, 3 suspensions bridges and two short hikes on the ground.
-The longest zip line is 1100 feet.
+The tour combines eight zip lines, 11 platforms, three suspensions bridges and two short hikes on the ground.
+One zip line is 1100 feet.
 Wow!
-Surely an adventure filled fun day!
+Surely an adventure filled, fun day!

-The course has been totally renovated with new greens and modifications to make it a golfers Paradise.
+The course has been renovated with new greens and modifications to make it a golfer’s Paradise.
 The eleventh green overlooks the Makanda Valley and the twelfth is a par three over Stone Creek.
-If you are a golfer you won’t want to miss this course and we suspect you will be back for more.
+If you are a golfer, you won’t want to miss this course, and we suspect you will be back for more.

 Exclusive greens fees are available to our guests.
-Let us schedule your tee times and get the best deal available.
+Let us schedule your tee times and get you the best deal.
 Call for details.

-Mind Body Therapy Center has been serving Southern Illinois residents, students and visitors for almost 25 years.
-Check out our reviews on Facebook and google to see what our clients have to say.
-With 8 full-time massage therapists, two yoga instructors, a mindfulness & meditation teacher and an in-house organic & natural salon, you will find something for everyone; Individuals, couples, family, friends – we welcome everyone and will do our best to accommodate you & enhance your stay at Makanda Inn & Cottages.
+Mind-Body Therapy Center has been serving Southern Illinois residents, students, and visitors for almost 25 years.
+Check out our reviews on Facebook and Google to see what our clients have to say.
+With eight full-time massage therapists, two yoga instructors, a mindfulness & meditation teacher and an in-house organic & natural salon, you will find something for everyone; Individuals, couples, family, friends – we welcome everyone and will do our best to accommodate you & enhance your stay at Makanda Inn & Cottages.
 All guests receive $5 off of any massage or spa service.
 We suggest booking in advance for weekend stays especially.
-Our office is closed on holidays, but we usually have a few therapists offering services, so please call to find out what is available.
+Our office closed on holidays, but we usually have a few therapists offering services, so please call to find out what is available.
 We look forward to serving you.

 Kinkaid Lake Spillway is a beautiful and peaceful place to visit.
-If you are a waterfall enthusiast or looking for a place to cool off in the summer you will want to check this place out.
+If you are a waterfall enthusiast or looking for a place to cool off in the summer, you will want to check it out.

 Ferne Clyffe State Park

 Ferne Clyffe has gotten rave reviews from our guests who have gone there.
-One couple in particular went for the rock climbing and loved it.
-If we have had some rain you will see a 100 foot waterfall.
-A diverse natural area that provides hiking, rock climbing, hunting and Fishing.
+One couple, in particular, went for the rock climbing and loved it.
+If we have had some rain, you will see a 100-foot waterfall.
+Ferne Clyffe is a diverse natural area that provides hiking, rock climbing, hunting, and Fishing.

 At the sound of a cave mystery and ancient times come to mind.
 You have the chance to experience all this by visiting the Cave in Rock State Park.
 It is a historic site that was used by Native Americans a thousand years ago.

-On the Ohio River the Park offers opportunities for fishing, boating, and water sports.
-This is definitely a destination for great views and hiking with the atmosphere that comes with being on a river front.
-Rich in history this destination is worth the drive.
+On the Ohio River, the Park offers opportunities for fishing, boating, and water sports.
+Cave in Rock is a destination for great views and hiking with the atmosphere that comes with being on a riverfront.
+Rich in history this stop is worth the drive.